9 Early Symptoms of Alzheimer’s Disease You Should Know

 - Be calm and supportive, and avoid accusing or arguing with them.

-Another sign of Alzheimer’s disease symptoms is decreased or poor judgment.
+Another common early symptoms of Alzheimer’s disease is decreased or poor judgment.
 That can affect the decision-making and reasoning skills, such as:

 - Making bad financial or personal choices, such as wasting money, giving money to strangers or scammers, or neglecting their own needs or interests.